News happens. Great writing makes it memorable.

 Andrea Mongler—Mongler is a writer and editor who focuses on the health care industry.
 She received a degree in agricultural journalism from the University of Missouri-Columbia and previously was special sections editor at the St. Louis Business Journal.

 Karen Pallarito—Pallarito is a veteran health writer specializing in medical care, health policy, and health business coverage.
-A former senior reporter with Reuters Health, her work now appears in The Washington Post and in various trade publications.
+A former senior reporter with Reuters Health and New York bureau chief of Modern Healthcare, her work has appeared in The Washington Post, U.S. News & World Report, Working Mother, Westchester Magazine and in various trade publications.

 Robert Preidt—Preidt is an Ontario-based writer and photographer with 20 years' newspaper and magazine experience.
 His news stories, features and photographs, which have won numerous awards, have appeared in the Toronto Star, the Medical Post and Family Practice magazine.

-Maureen Salamon—A Penn State journalism graduate and former staff writer at a Gannett daily newspaper, Salamon has specialized in consumer health reporting over the last decade.
+Maureen Salamon—Salamon, a Penn State journalism graduate and former staff writer at a Gannett daily newspaper, has specialized in consumer health reporting over the last decade.
 She was selected as a Medicine in the Media fellow by the National Institutes of Health in 2011 and has also written for The New York Times, CNN and several national health magazines.

 Madeline Vann—Vann has covered science, health and medical issues for more than a decade.
 She has a Master's in Public Health from Tulane University.
 Her writing has appeared in publications including the New Orleans Times-Picayune, The Huntsville Times, and the San Antonio Current.